JoviMetzger/42Project-CPP_Modules/README.md

   <br>

 ## Module 04
-This module focuses on mastering object-oriented concepts such as classes, inheritance, polymorphism, memory management, and abstract classes/interfaces.
-Each exercise progressively builds upon the previous one, introducing new challenges and reinforcing concepts.
+This module focuses on mastering object-oriented concepts such as classes, inheritance, polymorphism, memory management, and abstract classes/interfaces. <br>Each exercise progressively builds upon the previous one, introducing new challenges and reinforcing concepts.

 ### 🔸Exercise 00 - Polymorphism
-In this exercise you need to implements basic polymorphism. <br> You will make a Animal base class with Dog and Cat derived classes, <br> for each class you need to implementing makeSound().
+In this exercise you need to implements basic polymorphism. <br> You will make a Animal base class with Dog and Cat derived classes, <br> for each class you need to implementing makeSound(). <br>
 Introduces WrongCat inheriting from WrongAnimal to demonstrate overriding behaviors.<br>
 **You'll learn or practice:**
 1. **Polymorphism:** Implementing inheritance, overriding functions, and utilizing base class pointers for derived class objects.